qaintumai/quantum/docs/quantum_transformer_overview.md

 Applications
 The Transformer model has revolutionized NLP and has been the foundation for many state-of-the-art models like BERT, GPT, and T5.
 Its applications range from machine translation, text summarization, and sentiment analysis to more complex tasks like question answering and language generation.

-Conclusion
-The "Attention Is All You Need" paper introduced a paradigm shift in how sequential data is processed, moving from sequential RNN-based models to parallelizable and efficient Transformer-based models.
-The self-attention mechanism is central to its architecture, allowing for more effective learning of dependencies within the data.